themediagrid.com, 47RT8V, DIRECT, 35d5010d7789b49d

 Are you a black gay man who enjoys traveling?
 Check out this blog post of 23 black gay travel destinations and gay cities

 There are LGBTQ venues like Bull Dogs, and Marquette where you can drink and dance.
 Outside the club scene, there are places like Piedmont Park and Lenox Mall where you can network with black gay men.
 One of the best times to travel there is during Atlanta Black Pride.
-ABP is a pride festival for black LGBT-held men.
+ABP is a pride festival for the black LGBT held during Labor Day weekend.
+Every year Atlanta Black Pride brings thousands of gay men.

 Even though people say it’s overrated I would encourage every LGBTQ+ person of color to visit Atlanta.
-It’s a black-gay city where you would least likely experience racism and homophobia.
+It’s a place where you would least likely to experience racism and homophobia.

-Los Angeles is another great black gay travel destination.
 I’ve been to Los Angeles once and did enjoy my time there.
 Even though it’s a big city you get that cool, relaxed vibes.
-West Hollywood is the biggest gay neighborhood in L.A. and one of the largest gay cities in the United States.
+West Hollywood is the biggest gay neighborhood in L.A. and the largest gay city in the United States.
 Every year the Los Angeles Pride festival takes place in West Hollywood.
 There’s a strip called Santa Monica Boulevard which is full of gay dive bars and gay venues.
-The Abbey is on that strip which is one of the biggest gay lounges I’ve ever been to.
+The Abbey is on that strip which is one of the biggest gay lounges I’ve ever been.
 The venue is so popular that even during the coronavirus epidemic there have been lines of people waiting to be seated at the venue.

 In Los Angeles, you’re more likely to interact with white gay men but you’ll also find gay men of color.
 There are two big black gay event producers Famous Ross and Brandon Anthony in Los Angeles.
 There used to be a black gay bar named Jewel’s Catch One in Los Angeles.
 Catch One was one of the oldest black gay bars in the US and had a lot of history.